and knights were brave and bold

 - It's All There in the Manual that the two strongest clans in Nevarra are gearing up for one of these (the current King and his likely successor are both childless old men).

-- Indeed, the crisis comes to pass in the World of Warcraft novel, "The Shattering", which details the events leading up to the upcoming Cataclysm expansion.
-It has emerged that King Magni turned to stone in a ritual to protect his people from the Cataclysm, paving the way for Moira to seize power.
+- This crisis comes to pass in the Warcraft novel, The Shattering: Prelude to Cataclysm, which details the events leading up to the Cataclysm expansion.
+During the story, King Magni turned to crystal in a ritual to protect his people from the Cataclysm, paving the way for Moira to seize power.
 The crisis was eventually defused after the Council of Three Hammers consisting of Moira, Muradin Bronzebeard, and Falstad Wildhammer was formed as a power-sharing measure.

 - Features twice in Blaze Union.
 In the B route, it's revealed that this was one of the reasons that Luciana and Aegina were ordered assassinated; Alanjame didn't want to deal with a Succession Crisis-inspired civil war while he was trying to take over the country, and in the C route, the fact that Soltier doesn't have an heir and Bronquia would almost certainly destroy itself over picking a new Emperor is why Gram Blaze has no choice but to make sure he stays alive.

 - Oblivion begins immediately with the simultaneous assassination of the Emperor and his heirs.
 The Elder Council, led by High Councilor Ocato, essentially form a Regency.
 This succession crisis is compounded by the fact that the forces of Oblivion are no longer magically impeded from invading Cyrodiil.
-It is downplayed, mostly from a deliberate choice on the part of the designers to avoid complicated politics in favour of a relatively simple black-and-white saving the world story, partly from the fact that you early on find out there is a rightful (bastard) heir who is accepted by the relevant authorities.
+It is downplayed, mostly from a deliberate choice on the part of the designers to avoid complicated politics in favor of a relatively simple black-and-white saving the world story, partly from the fact that you early on find out there is a rightful (bastard) heir who is accepted by the relevant authorities.
 Then he sacrifices his life to stop the Daedric invasion, setting the stage for the succession crisis in Skyrim's backstory.

 - Disgaea: Hour of Darkness starts with the Netherworld in the midst of one of these.
 The rightful heir, Prince Laharl, had been sleeping for several years after his father's death, leading most of the Netherworld to forget about him.
 The first couple chapters involve him dealing with the numerous contenders looking to be the next Overlord.
 Disgaea Dimension 2 shows that several years later, this still hasn't blown over, with the sudden appearance by an angel claiming to be Laharl's long-lost sister and rightful inheritor of the throne, and a large faction of demons refuses to accept Laharl's position and have their own heir to the Overlord title they wish to place on the throne.

 - Heroes of Might and Magic II: The Succession Wars is entirely based around this trope.
 After the previous king's death, the choice falls between his two sons Roland (good) and Archibald (not so good).
 The four royal seers to make the decision fall to "tragic accidents": one dies in a boating accident (hit by magical lightning), one slips and falls from the castle wall, one is "randomly" attacked by a dragon, and one dies of food poisoning.
 Archibald accuses his brother of murder and has him exiled.
 The player is a general who may choose to support either brother and may even switch sides halfway through.
 The canonical ending has Roland win, though, becoming the next (and last) King of Enroth.